-- During regular school hours and/or on school property - During transportation of students - At times and places where appropriate school administrators and staff have jurisdiction including, but not limited to school-sponsored events, field trips, athletic functions and other school-related activities. - On the way to or from school or a school-related event (on or off campus). - The Substance Abuse and Tobacco Policy (no smoking on campus at any time) is in effect twenty-four hours a day, seven days a week, at all times/locations from the first day to the end of the school year.
+- During regular school hours and/or on school property - During transportation of students - At times and places where appropriate school administrators and staff have jurisdiction including, but not limited to school-sponsored events, field trips, athletic functions and other school-related activities. - On the way to or from school or a school-related event (on or off campus). - Regardless of whether students are onsite or remote - If an incident is reported to administration outside of school hours but violates this handbook, administration may investigate and take appropriate actions - The Substance Abuse and Tobacco Policy (no smoking on campus at any time) is in effect twenty-four hours a day, seven days a week, at all times/locations from the first day to the end of the school year.
 This includes electronic cigarettes.
-Additional sanctions may apply above and beyond the minimum mandatory consequences of this policy for violations which occur when this Handbook is in force (i.e.; on school property, during school time, or at school events off campus).
+Additional sanctions may apply above and beyond the minimum mandatory consequences of this policy for violations which occur when this Handbook is in force.